brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Time that the FairPlay license was requested.

-This time is stored as the floating point number of seconds since the standard `NSDate` reference date.
+This time is stored as an NSNumber representing the of seconds since the standard `NSDate` reference date.
-This value is useful when determining if a license is still valid.
 You can generate an `NSDate` object from this number with: `-[NSDate dateWithTimeIntervalSinceReferenceDate:]`.